n3okhan/WP-Test/README.md

 # WP-Test
-consuming webservices api using wordpress
+Consuming external API using wordpress

 # Setup notes
 1. Copy the MenuTest.php under wordpress plugin directory and activate the plugin